mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

 ============  ======  ================================================================
 name          type    description
 ============  ======  ================================================================
-type          string  One of "text", "json_tree", "force_directed_graph",
+type          string  One of "text", "json_tree", "bug_tree", "force_directed_graph",
                       or "hierarchical_edge_bundling"
                       Required.
 depth         int     Limit the depth of the graph.